adswarm/src/overhead/README.md

-# Details of the Number of Additional Attack Drones and Overhead.
+# Details of the Number of Additional Attack Drones and Overhead

 Note that our paper aims to conduct economically efficient attacks, meaning that we prefer fewer attack drones (e.g., attacks with multiple attack drones are easy but expensive).
-We will clarify multiple attack drones scenarios as illustrated below.
+We clarify multiple attack drones scenarios as illustrated below.
 Specifically, the time required to conduct a single round of our experiment on an algorithm can be computed as follows.
 Note that we iteratively run the experiments during our testing.

 ```c=
 EqTime = (#ofDrones * SingleExec) + (#ofDrones * SingleExec * #ofFactors)
 ```

-Note that to compute Dcc values, we compute delta values between the original swarm's mission and each counterfactual execution (see Figure 5).
+Note that to compute Dcc values, we compute delta values between the original swarm's mission and each counterfactual execution (see Figure 5 in the paper).
 The first part of the equation, `#ofDrones * SingleExec`, is the original swarm mission’s execution (Figure 5 (a)).
 The second part of the equation, `#ofDrones * SingleExec * #ofFactors`, represents the counterfactual execution instances (Figure 5 (b)~(f)) where we perturb a single factor in each execution (details in Section IV-B Test Execution and Evaluation).

 Each variable is defined as follows:
 - `#ofDrones`: the number of drones in the target (victim) swarm